 Coach Gangler was the first addition to Wolves coaching staff in 2012.
 He has been a head coach of three separate Wolves teams over his 7 years with us.
 He holds the record for most tournament championships as a coach, (Just ask him about it).
 Anthony has retired from being a head coach and in the 2020 season will act as a roving pitching and hitting instructor for the organization.
 Anthony grew up in Sandusky, Michigan and went to Sandusky High School.
 During his high school career, he was a three-time First Team All-State player and Two-time First Team All-State pitcher.
 After high school he went on to play at St. Clair County Community College in Michigan as a starting pitcher and closer for two years.
 He was then recruited and picked up by Spalding University in 2005.
 He was a relief pitcher his junior season, and in his senior year he won a starting pitcher role.
 Also, in his senior season he played center field and hit in the leadoff spot.
 Anthony received All-American honors as a Center fielder in his final season.
 After his playing career was over he became an assistant pitching and outfield coach at Spalding University.
 During this time he completed his Bachelor’s Degree in Business.
 Coach Gangler believes that wins are not as important as the development of young players and seeing them progress to the college level.

-Coach Roberts is a roving pitching instructor for the Wolves and goes wherever he is needed.
+Coach Roberts is in his second full year with the Wolves.
+Last year he served as a roving pitching instructor, working with all of our teams.
+This year he is the head coach of the 14U Wolves- White team.
 He played his high school baseball at Lavergne High School in Tennessee.
 He was part of a state championship in 2001 and a team that was ranked 31st in the nation.
 At Lavergne, Matt earned All-District honors while hitting .321 with 6 doubles and 12 stolen bases.
 After high school Matt played his college baseball at San Jacinto College in Houston, TX.
 At SJC he was a pitcher and middle infielder.
 In 2010, he earned Alaska All State team honors while playing in the Alaskan Summer League.
 Coach Roberts spent the last six years coaching collegiate summer teams in Anchorage, AK, Houston, TX and Lexington, KY.
 During those 6 years he led his teams to 4 straight championship games and back to back championships in 2016 and 2017.
 During this run he had a total record of 71-48 (.597%).

 Coach Joe is entering is first season with the Wolves.
 For the 2020 season he is the head coach for the 15U team and also assists with instruction for all of our teams.
 He from Lewisville, Texas and grew up with a passion for baseball.
 He played at Lewisville High School where he was a starting pitcher and centerfielder.
 During his senior year he was selected as the Gatorade player of the month for his dominance on the mound.
 After high school, Joe was recruited to play college baseball at NAIA- Division 1 Lyon College.
 He was recruited as a two-way player and would get the opportunity to both pitch and play the field for Lyon.
 Coach Joe worked his way into the lineup as the team's starting first baseman.
 In 2012 he was an Academic All-Conference player and in 2015 he was named First Team All-Conference honorable mention.
 During his honorable mention season he hit .351 and had 33 RBI's.
 He still holds the 5th best career batting average in school history.
 Coaching has always been a passion for Joe.
 Throughout his college career he was asked to coach the Lewisville high school summer team.
 In his two years leading the team they went 18-0.